-2. Single Life Expectancy Table.
-FOR 2022 AND LATER YEARS ONLY
+2. Single Life Expectancy Table

-For computing RMDs after the participant's death.
-For how to apply this table to determine RMDs for the nonspouse designated beneficiary of a pre-2021 decedent, see PART 3, #1(E), of this Outline.
-If the sole beneficiary is the participant's surviving spouse, the Uniform Lifetime Table may apply instead of this table: see PART 3, #5, regarding which table to use.
+Use this Table for computing the life expectancy of a designated beneficiary in 2022 and later years, except as follows: In computing the RMD for the designated beneficiary of a participant who died in 2020 or earlier, it will be necessary to apply a transition rule to determine the RMD for 2022 and later years (unless the sole designated beneficiary was the surviving spouse): See PART 3, #1(E), of this Outline.
+And: In some cases if the sole beneficiary is the participant's surviving spouse, the Uniform Lifetime Table may apply instead of this table: see PART 3, #5, regarding which table to use for a surviving spouse.